-He tries a few more attempts at conversation.
-I continue to not comment and only answer questions and give him distance as best I can in the same room.
+He tried a few more attempts at conversation.
+I continued to not comment and only answer questions and give him distance as best I could in the same room.
 I read beside him in bed for probably 30 minutes.
 I was thinking “Oh my goodness…. is he REALLY not going to apologize?!
 Is he going to let it go like this?”

 He sighs and says, “No, I could give you an apology.
 I am sorry I was such a jerk.
 I should not have took my bad day and my job out on you.
 I love you, Honey.”

 I rolled over and kissed him and crawled up to lay on his shoulder.
-I don’t know if this was wrong but I thought- I really need to reward him for apologizing and showing me this effort.
+I thought—I really need to reward him for apologizing and showing me this effort.

 He kissed my forehead and told me he loved me again.
 I told him I felt very hurt when he spoke so harshly to me.
 He said he knew and he was sorry again.

-THEN- I broke a rule and asked if he thought about us while he was gone.
+THEN—I broke a rule I was trying to follow and asked if he thought about us while he was gone.
 I have not asked him, not even once, if he has thought about me at work since I let go of him.
 BUT I felt like maybe it was okay?
 I wanted insight into his thoughts.
 I probably made all kinds of mistakes here.